opencastsoftware/govuk-frontend-freemarker/README.md

 </dependency>
 ```

+## Conformance Testing

+These components are A/B tested versus the original Nunjucks components using [govuk-nunjucks-renderer](https://github.com/opencastsoftware/govuk-nunjucks-renderer) to ensure that the translated components produce identical output for randomly generated inputs.

+The allowed parameters for each component are determined based on the .yaml files in the component folders in GOV.UK Frontend.
+In general the coverage of these parameters is very good with a couple of exceptions:

+* The property-based testing framework that we use makes it difficult to implement mutually exclusive properties, so in components which have `*Text` and `*Html` properties, we may test scenarios that shouldn't happen in reality, such as neither property being set when at least one is mandatory.
+* We imply that parameters of type `object` but with no documented `params` are of Java type `Map<String, String>`.
+This won't cover the full range of possibilities for a HTML attributes property, which should probably be `Map<String, Object>`.

 ## Known Issues

 There are no known functional issues with these translated templates.
 If you find some, please report them on the Issues tab!